⚠️⚠️⚠️

 a single R object data

-, we can finally perform the ABC
+, we can finally infer the posterior

-inference. demografr includes a convenient function
+includes a convenient function run_abc()

-in a format required by the R package abc and
+the simulated and observed data in a format required by the R package abc and

-internally calls its function abc()
+internally calls its own function abc()

 .